Area of Study & Practice

 Chinese Law and Society

-This course will survey Chinese legal thought and practice in the People's Republic of China.
-Particular attention is focused on the relation of law to social ideals, to social change, and to politics.
-In the spring 2011, topics the course will cover include, inter alia, role and status of lawyers, criminal law and procedure, human rights, civil society, media (especially the internet), intellectual property, and labor law.
-Some class discussions will involve interaction with students in the PRC.
+This course will survey law and legal practice in the People's Republic of China.
+Particular attention is given to the interaction of legal institutions with social change, politics, and economic development.
+Specific topics include, among others, the Party State, state capitalism, the judiciary, property law and development, criminal law and procedure, media (especially the internet), business and investment law, labor law, and major schools of Chinese legal and political thought.
+Some class discussions will involve interaction with students or faculty from the PRC.
 Prior familiarity with Chinese history or politics is unnecessary.
+All course materials will be in English.

 Please note that course organization and content may vary substantially from semester to semester and descriptions are not necessarily professor specific.
 Please contact the instructor directly if you have particular course-related questions.